TarinZ/hopfield-nets/README.md

 <img src="gifs/hopfield_4_p2.gif" width="600" height="200">

-Hopfield Nets were one of the first success stories of the Connectionists, and they operate on a somewhat different pronciple than the DNNs that are so popular today.
+Hopfield Nets were one of the first success stories of the Connectionists, and they operate on a somewhat different principle than the DNNs that are so popular today.
 In essense, Hopfield networks are a specific class of Connectionist _energy_  based neural networks, whereby relationships between neurons/pixels are impressed into the weights as minimum energy states.

 This allows us to store patterns and later recover them from their corrupted versions - the so called, "content addressable networks", which are somewhat akin to how we are so easily able to recall memories by only being given certain cues.